Last Updated on June 20, 2022 by Rat Race Running

-Regret is one of the saddest words in the vocabulary.
+Regret is one of the saddest words in the English vocabulary.
 So while living in the present, try enjoying it as much as possible and spending time with your loved ones.

 Know your middle ground.
 Prioritize and even compromise at times.